 - 1. If, at the time the final plat is submitted for approval, the construction of the street improvements has not been accomplished, then the final plat must be disapproved.
 No performance bonds may be allowed or authorized except the community development director may require a performance bond to be filed with the city to ensure that all final road improvements required by this Code are made by the owner or applicant.
 The city may not accept a road until such time as all road improvements required by the city are made. - 2.
 After the work has been completed in accordance with the city specifications and duly inspected by the city, then a maintenance bond is required, equal to 10% of the estimated construction cost.
 The proposed maintenance bond must be reviewed and approved as to form by the city attorney prior to acceptance by the city.
 The maintenance bond must cover the street improvements, drainage system, water system and sewer system.
 Funds may be placed in escrow with the city in lieu of maintenance bonds. - 3.
 The applicant must sign a maintenance agreement with the city, by which the applicant must agree to maintain the streets, drainage, water quality BMPs, water and sewer systems, and rights-of-way for a period of 12 months.
-During the applicant maintenance period, the city must make inspections and instruct the applicant by letter as to what correction must be made.

-- 4. In case of emergency repairs, which must be made immediately, or required corrections, which are not made within 30 days of notice, the city must have the authority to make these corrections and recover costs from the applicant.
-In cases where funds are being held in escrow by the city, the cost of making these corrections must be deducted from these funds, and the applicant charged with any costs above the amount of escrow funds. - 5.
-At the end of the 12-month applicant maintenance period, the city must make a final inspection and notify the applicant and the bonding company of any corrections to be made.
+During the applicant maintenance period, the city must make inspections and instruct the applicant by letter as to what correction must be made. - 4.
+In case of emergency repairs, which must be made immediately, or required corrections, which are not made within 30 days of notice, the city must have the authority to make these corrections and recover costs from the applicant.
+In cases where funds are being held in escrow by the city, the cost of making these corrections must be deducted from these funds, and the applicant charged with any costs above the amount of escrow funds. - At the end of the 12-month applicant maintenance period, the city must make a final inspection and notify the applicant and the bonding company of any corrections to be made.
 If the work is acceptable, the community development director must recommend to the city attorney that all remaining escrow funds be released; provided, however, in the discretion of the community development director, based upon: - a.
 Weather conditions; - b.
 Labor market; - c.
 Material market; or - d.
-Circumstances beyond the control of the applicant or the city unforeseen by either party. - 6.
-The maintenance period may be extended for a definite period of time sufficient to make the necessary corrections by an agreement in writing executed by the city, the applicant and his surety.
+Circumstances beyond the control of the applicant or the city unforeseen by either party.

+- 6. The maintenance period may be extended for a definite period of time sufficient to make the necessary corrections by an agreement in writing executed by the city, the applicant and his surety.
 Provided, further, that the applicant is responsible for any damages done to work already completed by him to the time of the extension agreement whether or not the city had accepted it. - 7.
 Maintenance bonds and acceptance by the city of any dedicated improvements must be as one package upon completion of all improvements, even though the final plat may have been approved prior to completion.

-16-17.40-G. Standard Plans and Specifications
+16-15.40-G. Standard Plans and Specifications

 Standard city plans and specifications referred to in this part are on file and may be obtained from the community development department.
-The plans are cross sections and construction drawings for a graded street, paved street, driveway section for curbed streets, brick catch basin, barricade for dead end streets, 24 inch concrete curb and gutter section and standard street marker.

-16-17.40-H. Sidewalks and Bicycle Lanes
+16-15.40-H. Sidewalks and Bicycle Lanes